thejsway/thejsway/README.md

 ## Overview

-"The JavaScript Way" is a book to help you get off to a good start in the JavaScript universe or catch up with its latest evolutions.
-It was carefully designed to be:
+This book aims to be a useful companion for anyone wishing to (re)discover the many facets of JavaSscript.
+Numerous brain cycles were spent to make it:

-* **Beginner-friendly, yet comprehensive**.
-You'll learn the essentials parts of the language all the way to the basics of full-stack web development.
-No previous knowledge needed!
+* **Beginner-friendly yet comprehensive**.
+From the very basics of programming up to full-stack web development, a lot of topics are covered in a simple and accessible way.
+No prior knowledge needed!
 * **Standards-aligned**.
-From start to finish, the book enforces good programming habits, embraces ubiquitous JavaScript tools [ESLint](http://eslint.org) and [Prettier](https://github.com/prettier/prettier) and closely follows the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).
+From start to finish, the book enforces good programming habits, embraces the ubiquitous JavaScript tools [ESLint](http://eslint.org) and [Prettier](https://github.com/prettier/prettier) and closely follows the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).
 * **Future-proof**.
 It is entirely written using the recent ES2015 syntax, avoiding awkwardnesses from the past.
 * **Practice-oriented**.
-No learning comes without doing!
+No real learning happens without doing!
 Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
 A three-part project will guide you in the creation of a complete social news web application.
 * **Easy to follow**.
 Code along directly in your browser or build yourself a great JavaScript development environment.

 This repository contains the book manuscript files, free to read.
 Your [contributions](CONTRIBUTING.md) are most welcome.